Empowering Faith in a Secular World

 God gives power to the weak.
 And to those who have no might, He increases strength.
 Isaiah 40:29

 Enough?
 Yeah, it seems God knew we needed lots of convincing.
 Has it worked?
 Not according to Ed Stetzer in his article titled, Too Many So-Called Christians Merely Giving Lip Service to Jesus.
-Below is an excerpt, and if you would like to read the entire article go here.
+Below is an excerpt.
+If you would like to read the entire article, you can find it here.

 Sociologists like Christian Smith say many Americans follow something called “moralistic therapeutic deism,” a belief in God that’s mainly focused on being a good person and having a positive self-image.

 Mediocre.
 Is that what you’re striving for?
 Is that what gets you up every morning and fills you with excitement about what life has in store for you?
-Are you content to sleepwalk through this life waiting for the next (whatever that means)?
+Are you content to sleepwalk through this life, waiting for the next (whatever that means)?
 Have you thought about what you’re missing when you sleepwalk through life?
-That’s a shame because God could put those gifts he gave you to better use.
-Imagine him watching you just sitting on them…
+That’s a shame because God could put those gifts He gave you to good use.
+Imagine Him watching you just sitting on them…

 Oh, okay, maybe you’re waiting until you get your life straightened out before you think God can use you.
-After all, you may reason, I’m just too broken myself.
-There’s no way I could help anyone else if I can’t even help myself.
-That’s true if in fact, it is you that you’re relying on the fix yourself.
+After all, you may reason that you’re just too broken yourself.
+There’s no way you could help anyone else if you can’t even help yourself.
+That’s true if in fact, it’s you that you’re relying on the fix yourself.
 It’ll never happen!
 Sorry.
-I can’t imagine you haven’t heard the expression: God doesn’t call the equipped, he equips the called.
+I can’t imagine you haven’t heard the expression: God doesn’t call the equipped; he equips the called.
 Catchy huh?

 Come on.
 Wake up!